 Building a robot at home is not as hard as it seems at first glance.
 Robots are in use all around us while many people do not realize that learning how to make a robot does not require expertise in electronics and computer programming.
+In fact, making a robot is easier than you expect.

 This is because even experts of the think of robots as intelligent systems while the definition of a robot says these are machines that are able to carry out a complex series of actions automatically.
 In this sense, your electric toothbrush is also a robot as it automatically performs a series of actions your grandfather had performed manually.